-We have a wide range of diagnostic services available at both hospitals:
+We have a wide range of diagnostic services available at all of our hospitals:

-Cytology and microscopy: Skin and ear conditions can be very stubborn, so we are able to take and examine swabs from infected ears or skin under the microscope to improve the precise targeting of treatment - for example, knowing if the primary problem is a yeast or a bacteria
+Cytology and microscopy: Skin and ear conditions can be very stubborn, so if we have a persistent case, we are able to take swabs from infected ears or skin and examine under the microscope to improve the precise targeting of treatment – for example, knowing if the primary problem is yeast or bacteria.

-External laboratory services: We use the external laboratory service for the more sophisticated or specific diagnostic tests that we are unable to perform in-house.
-Samples are collected daily, with many of the results being available on the same day.
-Identification of masses removed surgically usually take 3-4 working days.
-Our vets are able to discuss complex cases in detail with the pathology specialists at the external laboratory providing greater depth to care with which your pet's treatment plan is constructed and tailored to the individual.
+External laboratory services: We use the external laboratory service for the more specific diagnostic tests that we are unable to perform in-house.
+Samples are collected daily from our clinics, with many of the results being available that same evening.